All Episodes

 Two mistakes he made this week.

-That bishop, that episcopal, and everybody knew it.
+That bishop, that Episcopal, and everybody knew it.

-Why why that'd be like going over?
+That'd be like going over.

 Well, but you could not have anticipated she would go down that road, Bill.